 the operator must, in accordance with the regulations, give the Minister notice of, and a report about, the accident or dangerous occurrence.

-Penalty: $5 000.
+Penalty: a fine of $5 000.

 (2) Regulations made for the purposes of subclause (1) (other than regulations made for the purpose of subclause (1)(b)) may prescribe —